j-jalving/wraptastic/docs/setup.md

 # Setup

-This page demonstrates some of ways to install Wraptastic.js
+This page demonstrates some of ways to install Wraptastic.js.
+Want to see Wraptastic.js in action?
+Check out the [demos page](/demos).

 ## Installation